fabricegeib/learnweb3/README.md

 🔗 Level 6 - Solidity ✅ (100%)

+⚒️ Level 7 - dApp ✅ (100%)
-⚒️ Skill test can be found at the end of the level⚒️ Level 7 - dApp ❌ (0%)
+⚒️ Skill test can be found at the end of the level

 ### Install a http server (use any you like)
 ```shell